Study to See if Hormone Therapy Helps Reduce Hot Flashes and Night Sweats in Women Living with HIV

 Adult

-You may be able to join this study if you are a woman living with HIV, 40-60 years old, and experiencing hot flashes and night sweats.
-Compensation is provided.
+You may be able to join this study if you are a woman living with HIV, 40-60 years old, and having hot flashes and night sweats.
+You also must be going through menopause or recently finished menopause.
+Compensation provided.

 Study ID